RNA, local moves on plane trees, and transpositions on tableaux: -action and local moves on plane trees

-The numbers $i$ and $i+1$ are in the same column of $Y$ if and only if the first $\frac{i-1}{2}$ columns of $Y$ form a standard Young tableau of size $(\frac{i-1}{2}, \frac{i-1}{2})$ filled with the numbers $1, 2, \ldots, i-1$.
+\item The numbers $i$ and $i+1$ are on the same column of $Y$ if and only if the first $\frac{i-1}{2}$ columns of $Y$ form a standard Young tableau of size $(\frac{i-1}{2}, \frac{i-1}{2})$ and filled with the numbers $1, 2, \ldots, i-1$.
 By restricting $\phi$ to plane trees on $\frac{i-1}{2}$ edges we note that the first $\frac{i-1}{2}$ edges of the plane tree $\phi^{-1}(Y)$ form a subtree with the same root as $\phi^{-1}(Y)$.
-This is equivalent to saying that $i-1$ labels the right half of an edge incident to the root, as shown in Figure~\ref{fig:samecolumn}, which is true if and only if $i$ and $i+1$ label the half-edges of a leaf incident to the root. \end{proof}
+This is equivalent to saying that $i-1$ labels the right half of an edge incident to the root, which is true if and only if $i$ and $i+1$ label the half-edges of a leaf incident to the root, as shown in Figure~\ref{fig:samecolumn}. \end{enumerate} \end{proof}

-We use this lemma to show that if $i$ and $i+1$ are in different rows (but not in the same column!) of a standard Young tableau then the action of the map $s_i$ on the tableau corresponds to a local move on the corresponding plane tree.
-The following theorem makes this precise.
+In the next theorem we use Lemma~\ref{lemma: edges for i,i+1} to show that if $i$ and $i+1$ are in different rows (but not in the same column) of a standard Young tableau then the action of the map $s_i$ on the tableau corresponds to a local move on the corresponding plane tree.
+Henceforth the maps $s_i$ vary from $i=1$ to $i=2n-1$ since there are $2n$ boxes in the Young diagram.

 \begin{theorem} Consider a plane tree $T$ and its image $Y=\phi(T)$ under the bijection in Definition \ref{definition: plane trees and tableaux}.
-The half-edges labeled $i$ and $i+1$ are in one of the two relative positions in $T$ shown in Figure~\ref{fig:diffrow} if and only if the local move on edges with half-edges $j<i<i+1<j'$ produces the plane tree $\phi^{-1}(s_i Y)$. \end{theorem}
+The half-edges in $T$ labeled $i$ and $i+1$ are in one of the two relative positions in Figure~\ref{fig:diffrow} if and only if the local move on edges with half-edges $j<i<i+1<j'$ produces the plane tree $\phi^{-1}(s_i (Y))$. \end{theorem}

-\begin{proof} Lemma \ref{lemma: edges for i,i+1} showed that $i$ and $i+1$ are on different rows and different columns exactly when $i$ and $i+1$ are in the configurations from Figure~\ref{fig:diffrow}, also given in Figure \ref{fig:norootv}.
-In fact local moves exchange these two configurations because $j<i<i+1<j'$.
+\begin{proof} Lemma \ref{lemma: edges for i,i+1} showed that $i$ and $i+1$ are on different rows and different columns exactly when $i$ and $i+1$ are in the configurations in Figure~\ref{fig:diffrow}.
+In fact, local moves exchange these two configurations because $j<i<i+1<j'$ as shown in Figure~\ref{fig:simpleLM}.